-Whether you are thinking about your post-university career yet or not, it is worth researching the various opportunities available to you.
+Enjoying student living but beginning to think about your post-university career?
+It’s never too early to research the various opportunities available to you.
 By looking at post-graduate schemes as well as the varying roles within such big companies as the ones listed below, you can tailor your CV and experience while you study.
 Here are some of the biggest companies with the best graduate schemes and best graduate jobs around, available to students across all kinds of courses in London and UK-wide.

 1. Aldi graduate scheme